 Norwich University General Education Goals are designed to provide students with the intellectual tools to experience, explore and master new topics throughout a period of life-long learning.
-The General Education program requires at least forty credits for each undergraduate degree-completion major that are dedicated to basic literacy in English, mathematics, humanities, social sciences, and science outside the area of major concentration.
+The General Education program requires at least forty credits for each undergraduate Associate's degree and Bachelor's degreecompletion major that are dedicated to basic literacy in English, mathematics, humanities, social sciences, and science outside the area of major concentration.

-Degree-completion undergraduate students are allowed to meet General Education requirements through:
+Undergraduate students are allowed to meet General Education requirements through:

-- CGCS Courses - Transfer Courses from another institution that are equivalent to all or part of a General Education Competency at the discretion of the academic Program Manager.
-Such courses are subject to the requirements in the Transfer Credit Policy (http://catalog.norwich.edu/archives/2020-2021/ onlineprogramscatalog/academicpolicies/ transfercredit/). - Extra-Institutional Learning such as: - Credit by Examination: includes independent examinations such as CLEP, DANTES, AP, etc., as well as challenge examinations created by CGCS. - Credit for Training: military and professional training programs and activities - Credit for Competence: CGCS may create a competency-based evaluation that allows students to demonstrate sufficient competence in one or more of the General Education Competency Goals.
+- CGCS Courses - Transfer Courses from another institution that are equivalent to the General Education Goal's learning outcomes. - Extra-Institutional Learning such as: - Credit by Examination: includes independent examinations such as CLEP, DANTES, AP, etc., as well as challenge examinations created by CGCS. - Credit for Training: military and professional training programs and activities - The department may create a course equivalency examination that allows students to demonstrate sufficient competence in one or more of the General Education Goals.

-Students are required to meet the following general education competency goals:
+Bachelor's degree completion students are required to meet the following general education goals:

-- · Goal 1.
-Critical Reading, Writing & Research - Goal 2.
+- Goal 1.
+Critical Reading, Writing & Research - · Goal 2.
 Mathematics & Quantitative Reasoning - Goal 3.
 Human Expression in Literature, History, Arts & Humanities - Goal 4.
-Natural Sciences - Goal 5.
+Natural Sciences - · Goal 5.
 Individual, Society & Social Structures - · Goal 6.
 Ethics, - Goal 7.
-Capstone Experience - · Goal 8.
+Capstone Experience - Goal 8.
 Leadership